 PhD in Educational Studies, Philosophy and History of Education

-The PhD specializing in Philosophy and History of Education is for scholars who enjoy reading books, debating ideas, discovering artifacts and creating historical narratives, and formulating compelling visions of new educational possibilities generally do well in a philosophy and history of education program.
+The PhD specializing in Philosophy and History of Education is for scholars who enjoy reading books, debating ideas, discovering artifacts, creating historical narratives and formulating compelling visions of new educational possibilities.
 Some experience with philosophy or history is recommended.

 Philosophers of education ask: Who should be educated?
 What should be taught?
 Who gets to decide?
 The questions of philosophy of education involve issues of meaning and values, questions that are not fully answerable through scientific methods.

 Common topics in philosophy of education concern the nature of knowledge, mind, culture, learning, justice, and democracy as these topics relate to education, schools, and human development.

 The methods of philosophy involve the interpretive strategies often associated with humanistic inquiry: close reading of classical and contemporary texts, logical and ethical analysis, and historical contextualization.
 More generally, philosophers of education make connections among the different ideas circulating in the past and present intellectual worlds.

 History of education is concerned with understanding and interpreting the origins, change, and continuity in the intellectual movements, institutions, and critical problems of education.

 Historians of education study: the history of ideas as it informs educational processes and policy; the rise of mass schooling and higher education in the West and across the globe; the role of education in the construction of difference based upon race, class, ethnicity, gender, and sexuality; and historical perspectives on contemporary educational issues and debates.

 The methods of historical study are inductive, requiring close study of original records of particular situations.
 Hence, they are complementary to the methods of philosophical study.